sakthimurugane/k8s-exercises/e16-install-kubeadm/README.md

 sudo apt-mark hold kubelet kubeadm kubectl
 ```

+🗂 apt-mark

+This tool is used to change or view the “mark” (status) of packages for the package manager.

+Some common marks:

+    install: package is installed normally.

+    hold: prevents upgrades.

+    unhold: removes hold.

+🛑 What is “hold”?

+When a package is held, APT:

+    Will not upgrade it automatically.

+    Still allows you to manually install a different version if you choose.

 ## Task 2:

 Initialize Control Plane Node (Master Node).
 Use the following options: